What if I can't find what I am looking for?

 For new season hop plants please subscribe to our newsletter to receive our hop picking email and notification when you can start to pre-order the current years hops.I'm having problems completing my order:It won't accept my delivery addressI can't add an item to my cartIt won't accept my payment methodIt won't accept the quantity I want to buy

-If you have any problems ordering on our site please contact our website manager at email@example.com or calling 01227 830666.My hop plant hasn't grown
+If you have any problems ordering on our site please contact our website manager at firstname.lastname@example.org or call 01227 830666.My hop plant hasn't grown

 Do take a look at our Hop Growing guide and bear in mind that different varieties will grow at different rates and different times.
+We carefully check every plant before we send it out.
 Hop plants are tough and generally easy to grow - if you have a clay soil try digging in some soil improver.
 Make sure your plant is getting sun and plenty to drink.
-If you have tried these basic steps and need further advice please take a few clear photos and send to us at firstname.lastname@example.org.What if I want to cancel or return my order?
+If you have tried these basic steps and need further advice please take a few clear photos and send to us at email@example.com.What if I want to cancel or return my order?

 Please email us with your order number to cancel your order.
 You can find more information on our Cancellation and Refunds policy at the bottom of the page.How much beer can I produce from one Hop garland?